hyperjumptech/grule-rule-engine/docs/Function_en.md

 ## Custom Functions

-All invocable functions which are invocable from the DataContext is **Invocable** from within the rule, both in the "When" scope and "Then" scope.
+All functions which are invocable from the DataContext is **Invocable** from within the rule, both in the "When" scope and the "Then" scope.

 Thus, you can create functions and have your Fact as receiver, and those function can be called from GRL.